atecon/benchmark_arima/README.md

 - Dual core Intel(R) Core(TM) i7-3520M CPU @ 2.90GHz

 ## Some details on the underlying algorithms
-- Gretl switched away from Kalman to Guy Melard's algorithm AS197.
+- Gretl makes use of Guy Melard's algorithm AS197 (written in C) instead of using some Kalman filter.
-- Python makes use of its own Kalman apparatus.
+- Python makes use of its own Kalman apparatus instead (using some C library).

 # Replication files